BenjaminMannsdoerfer/Stratego/README.md

 Stratego is a strategy board game for two players.
 Each player has 40 pieces representing different characters.

 We modified the game a little bit so you can walk with all characters (except flag and bomb) just one field up, down, to the right or to the left.
-You also can attack with youre figures.
-To win the game you have to attack the flag of your enemy.
+You also can attack with your figures the oppenents.
+To win the game you have to find and attack the flag of your enemy.

 The figures are ranked from highest to lowest as follows: